Frequently Asked Questions

 What do I need to know to prepare my camper for field trip days?

 Field trips or special events are planned for each week of ADC.
-Typically these events take place on Wednesdays, though depending on bus schedules and field trip locations, this may not necessarily be the case.
-Parents will be notified of the field trip location in the email newsletter sent the Friday before their child's week at camp.
+Typically, these events take place on Wednesdays, though depending on bus schedules and field trip locations, this may not necessarily be the case.
+Parents will be notified of the field trip location in the email newsletter sent the week before their child's week at camp.
 This newsletter will include information about the field trip including specific details and any reminders/requirements for parents and campers.

 All campers and ADC staff members are required to wear their camp t-shirts on field trip days.
 This allows everyone associated with ADC to be easily identified.
-Campers will receive one t-shirt (regardless of the number of weeks they are registered for).
+Campers will receive one t-shirt (regardless of the number of weeks they are registered).
 T-shirts can be picked up at the open house or on Monday of the camp week.

 What should I do if my camper has a special need, requires medication, or has an allergy?